i-RIC/gui_user_manual/source/04/04/03_riv_data.rst

    * - [Shift Center] (H)
      - Shifts the center point of the transverse line.
    * - [Extend Horizontally] (X)
-     - Extends or shortens the river traverse line to the left/right.
+     - Extends or shortens the river transverse line to the left/right.
    * - [Delete Cross Section] (T)
      - Deletes the river transverse line.
    * - [Rename Cross Section] (E)